apache/datasketches-memory/docs/intellij.md

 ---

-## Running Datasketches-Memory in IntelljJ-IDEA
+## Running Datasketches-Memory in IntelliJ-IDEA

 Note that the following configuration was verified using IntelliJ IDEA 2021.1.2 (Community Edition).